 - Mindfulness/Wellness in Teaching & Leadership

 Who we are:

 Lauren Stauble M.S, author-researcher, consultant & partner

-Lauren taught and cared for children ages birth-eight years in centers as well as in her home-based program 16 years, before moving into program administration and higher education.
-Lauren’s work evolves daily and is result of 20 years of practice which includes emergent curriculum, anti-bias education, community activism, in-depth study and personal practice of yoga/meditation, psychology coursework, mindfulness-based therapy, healing centered education pedagogy, and being raised by a mother with a healthy sense of agency.
-She’s interested in deepening her understanding and expertise of collaboration as an essential tool for early childhood education and how the presence of emotional intelligence in the group enhances the process.
-Lauren takes every opportunity to explore the applications of behavioral science, neuropsychology research, and mindfulness within the contexts of emotions and implicit bias, using this information to reimagine systems that are equitable, relationships-based and sustainable.
-In between she enjoys spending time with dear ones in the mountains, in the tropics, around the fire and in our kitchens.
+I worked with children ages birth-5 in centers as well as in my home-based program for 16 years, before moving into program administration and higher ed.
+In 2018 I co-created a method called Collaborative Emotion Processing (Book coming Oct ‘23).
+My work evolves daily and is result of 20 years of practice which includes emergent curriculum, anti-bias education, community activism, in-depth study and personal practice of yoga/meditation, psychology coursework, mindfulness-based therapy, healing centered education pedagogy, and being raised by a mother with a healthy sense of agency.
+I’m interested in deepening my understanding and expertise of collaboration (here’s an article) as an essential tool for early childhood education and how the presence of emotional intelligence in the group enhances the process.
+In between I enjoy spending time with dear ones in the mountains, in the tropics, around the fire and in our kitchens.